By Joe Paonessa Last Updated: Apr 23, 2023

 Mint Mobile Overview

-The Mint Mobile brand is owned and operated by Ultra Mobile.
 Ultra Mobile has been in business since 2012.
 It is another MVNO that runs on the T-Mobile network.
 Ultra Mobile specializes in offering international calling and texting services.
-Mint Mobile on the other hand focuses on offering low cost phone plans with bulk pricing primarily for domestic use.
+Mint Mobile, on the other hand, focuses on offering low-cost phone plans with bulk pricing primarily for domestic use.

-(Disclosure: I was not paid or asked to do this review.
+(Disclosure: I was not paid or asked to do this Mint Mobile review.
 However, when applicable, affiliate links are used within the post).

 Mint Mobile's Phone Plans Are Sold With Bulk Pricing

 Mint Mobile sells phone plans with bulk pricing.
 That means subscribers must signup and pay for service several months in advance.
 New customers can choose to signup for 3, 6 or 12 months of service.
 Those that are apprehensive about committing to an MVNO for several months have the option to first purchase a Mint Mobile starter kit.
-The starter kit costs just $5 and includes a 7 day risk free limited trial with a 100% money back guarantee.
-The kit comes with 100 minutes, 100 text messages and 100MB of data, which should be enough to allow you to know if network coverage is sufficient in your area.
+The starter kit costs just $5 and includes a 7-day risk free limited trial with a 100% money-back guarantee.
+The kit comes with 250 minutes, 250 text messages and 250MB of high-speed data, which should be enough to allow you to know if network coverage is sufficient in your area.
+If you have an eSIM enabled device, you can now try Mint Mobile instantly and for free.
+In April of 2021, Mint Mobile began to offer totally free trials.

 Phone Plan Prices